 Now with the Ellipse Tool (L) create an ellipse like the image below, then with the Type on Path Tool add the words World Wild Web West.

 Also, you can edit the text on the path by double-clicking on the icon of the tool to go to the Type on Path Options.
 I used Rainbow for the Effect, Baseline for the Align to Path and 36pt for the Spacing.

 Do the same thing but now for the text that goes on top, which is ABDUZEEDO.

 Copy all the objects in Illustrator and then go to Photoshop and create a new document.
 I'm using 2560x1440 pixels for the size, the paste the Illustrator vectors.

 For the texture of the design I used an image from Shutterstock, you can find it at http://www.shutterstock.com/pic-62706346/stock-photo-paper-texture.html.
 So imported it and place it beneath the vector.
 Also change the Blend Mode of the vector layer to Multiply.

 With the Magic Wand Tool (W) select an area of the texture like the image below.
 You will get some areas selected.
 Then select the vector layer and go to Layer>Mask>Hide Selection.
 That way you will create a really nice old style/vintage look to your design.

 To create some nice vintage effects using Photoshop is pretty easy, it's all about playing with layer masks and textures.
-However the most important thing on this design is the Illustrator part in which I played with typogrpahy and other elements to create a nice composition.
-So the tip is, look for inspiration and try to learn as much as you can about design principles, the effects afterwards are the easiest part.
+However, the most important thing on this design is the Illustrator part in which I played with typography and other elements to create a nice composition.
+So the tip is, look for inspiration and try to learn as much as you can about design principles, the effects afterward are the easiest part.